The Cheeky Monkey Media Blog

 Check out the infographic published on The Content Strategist by Nicole Dieker.
 In less than one minute:

 - More than 1 million Facebook users like a post.
-300 hours of YouTube video are uploaded.
+300 hours of YouTube videos are uploaded.

 - More than 3 million text messages are sent.